What are the Types of Due Diligence?

 6. Taxes DD

-Due diligence in regard to tax liability includes a review of all taxes the company is required to pay and ensuring their proper calculation with no intention of under-reporting of taxes.
+Due diligence in regard to tax liability includes reviewing all taxes the company is required to pay and ensuring their proper calculation with no intention of under-reporting of taxes.
 Additionally, verify the status of any tax-related case pending with the tax authorities.

 Documentation of tax compliance and potential issues typically includes verification and review of the following: